camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/local/c8run.md

 - OpenJDK 21+
 - [Desktop Modeler](/components/modeler/desktop-modeler/install-the-modeler.md)

-To use Camunda 8 Run with the Camunda REST API, cookie authentication is also required.
-See the [Operate API documentation](/apis-tools/operate-api/authentication.md#authentication-via-cookie-self-managed-only) for an example of cookie authentication.

 :::note
 After installing OpenJDK, ensure `JAVA_HOME` is set by running `java -version` in a **new** terminal.